The International Journal of Neuropsychopharmacology / Official Scientific Journal of the Collegium Internationale Neuropsychopharmacologicum (CINP)

 Dartmouth Digital Commons Citation

 Risch, S Craig; Horner, Michael D.; McGurk, Susan R.; Palecko, Simmy; Markowitz, John S.; Nahas, Ziad; and DeVane, C. Lindsay, "Donepezil Effects on Mood in Patients with Schizophrenia and Schizoaffective Disorder" (2005).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Dartmouth Scholarship.
 3852.